-The A-222 Bereg (Russian: Берег; “Coast”) is a Russian 130 mm self-propelled coastal artillery gun, which was developed in the 1980s and first shown to the public in 1993 at an arms fair in Abu Dhabi.
-A-222E Bereg 130mm coastal mobile artillery system is designed to destroy/suppress enemy surface ships/military vessels.
-As of 2003, the only operator of the system was the 40th BRAP at the Russian Navy base in Novorossiysk, part of the Black Sea Fleet.
+The A-222 Bereg (“Coast”) is a Russian 130 mm self-propelled coastal artillery gun, which was developed in the 1980s and first shown to the public in 1993 at an arms fair in Abu Dhabi.
+A-222E Bereg 130mm coastal mobile artillery system is designed to defense naval bases, friendly land forces and shore-based installations from attacks of enemy ships and to repel enemy amphibious forces, to protect offshore sea lines, as well as to guard of anchorages and straits.
+The system can effectively engage highspeed moving sea and ground targets.
+The only operator of the system was the 40th BRAP at the Russian Navy base in Novorossiysk, part of the Black Sea Fleet.

 The Bereg artillery system consists of one command and control vehicle (CPU), a combat support vehicle (MOBD) and up to six weapon systems (SAU).
 All of them are mounted on 8×8 wheeled all-terrain vehicles providing excellent mobility.
 The AK-130 gun is mounted on a wheeled MAZ-543 8×8 vehicle and was designed to engage surface ships and fast attack boats as well as ground targets.
 It is capable of engaging targets within 1-2 minutes and can fire up to 12 shots per minute.
 The system can effectively engage highspeed (up to 200 knots) moving sea and ground targets.
 System employed to defense naval bases, friendly land forces and shore-based installations from attacks of enemy ships and to repel enemy amphibious forces, to protect offshore sea lines, as well as to guard of anchorages and straits.